 He slid by academically, then decided his only path out of Chicago’s west side was college or the military.
 Unprepared for a scholarship, he chose the Navy, shipping out on July 3, 1990.

 “The best move I ever made,” said Townes.
 “I’ve been around the world twice.
 I’ve seen so many countries I can’t even name them all.”

 So he moved to Lombard, found COD, and applied.
-Today, Townes is studying computer systems, earning top grades, and dishing advice on versatility and lifelong learning.
+Townes studied computer systems, earning top grades and dishing advice on versatility and lifelong learning.

 “Do as much as you can,” said Townes.
 “Learn as much as you can.
 You can never, ever know everything or know too much.
 Because one minute, your profession can be up and running—and a recession hits, and your profession could be gone.”

-"COD has really helped me mature in school, and mentally and athletically.
-I can't say enough about how much COD is helping me.
-When I came to school, I was scared of the curriculum, because I didn't know if I could actually do it.
-But I always knew that if all these other hundreds of thousands of people can do it, why can't I? "
+“COD has really helped me mature in school, and mentally and athletically.
+I can’t say enough about how much COD helped me.
+When I came to school, I was scared of the curriculum, because I didn’t know if I could actually do it.
+But I always knew that if all these other hundreds of thousands of people can do it, why can’t I?”